Chateau de Chambord

 The 50km route from Amboise to Chambord is scenic, the air in early April still uncomfortably cold.
 Visibility is greater from lack of foliage early in Spring.
 The entrance is grand, the château looks iconic from afar.
 Not just being a sight from a distance, Chambord revels in opulence at close range.
 The roof-line’s ornate complexity for instance is best seen.
 But the centrepiece of this near-perfect example of the French Renaissance is a quintessential double-helix spiral staircase.

 While believed is the current stance on who actually conceived or designed it, circumstantial evidence suggests that this could have been conceived by Leonardo da Vinci: François I, a man of grand plans, invites Leonardo in 1516 to the Loire valley.
 Leonardo dies in 1519 at Clos Lucé, the same year François begins the construction of the château.
 It is also the same year incidentally the prime architect of Chambord, mysteriously unknown, dies.
 (No one knows for certain if Leonardo did indeed conceive the whole plan of Chambord.)
 The latter fact about the architect’s death in effect implies that before the construction began, plans of the château were ready for the work to begin.
 The other evidence is that the double helix spiral staircase is found in one of Leonardo’s sketches — the Paris Manuscript B, 1488-1490.

-In the sketch below, note how the flight of each runs diametrically opposite to the other ensuring that they never meet.
+For illustration, note how the flight of each runs diametrically opposite to the other ensuring that they never meet in the figure below.
 It’s interesting that unlike other structures, Chambord’s centrepiece is quite literally the staircase.
 Not just in position, but in its geometric proportions too.
 For instance, the plan is four times the 9m diameter in both length and width.
 (Chambord’s inner structure is a square.)